 After travelling 114 miles, the train reaches the stunning Canyon Park, where you can spend an hour and a half exploring the park.

-Canyon park has well-maintained, fine gravel trails that will lead you to 4 waterfalls and you may even encounter small animals here, such as beavers, ducks, chipmunks and some birds as well.
+Canyon Park has well-maintained, fine gravel trails that lead to four waterfalls.
+You may even encounter small animals here, such as beavers, ducks, chipmunks, and some birds.

 You can also enjoy your lunch by the Agawa River.
-The park also has many picnic spots with tables and benches and a stone picnic shelter.
+The park has many picnic spots with tables, benches, and a stone picnic shelter.

 The Lookout trail leads you 250 feet above the Canyon floor to stunning, panoramic views of the entire Canyon.
-The trail has 300 stairs and gravel pathways that will lead you to a viewing platform.
-There is also an intermediate platform 80 steps from the track from where you can see glorious views of the northern Ontario wilderness.
+It has 300 stairs and gravel pathways that will lead you to a viewing platform.
+There is also an intermediate platform 80 steps from the track, from which you can see glorious views of the northern Ontario wilderness.

 The Talus trail, along the base of the west canyon wall, will lead you to viewing platforms at North and South Black Beaver Falls and Bridal Veil Falls.

-The Algoma region has been the inspiration of artists, who have shared the beauty of this place with other people through their art.
+The Algoma region has inspired artists who have shared its beauty with others through their art.
 Between 1918 and 1923, the Group of Seven made stunning artwork here.
 These included Lawren Harris, A.Y.
 Jackson, Franz Johnston, J.E.H.
-MacDonald and Arthur Lismer.
+MacDonald, and Arthur Lismer.

 You may like: South Simcoe Railway: Take a Historic Scenic Train Tour Through Beeton Creek Valley Near Toronto